 The 2025 campaign carried a sense of both excitement and finality.
 It would mark the final season under the traditional redraft format, with a transition to a multi-year keeper system featuring salary caps planned for 2026.
 Competition was fierce, as teams not only chased a championship but also looked to position themselves strategically for the next era of league play.

-Beginning with the 2026 season, the Big 12 Fantasy League officially transformed into the newly rebranded Great Lakes Football League (GLFL) — a move that signifies not just a new name, but a new identity.
-Along with the debut of the league’s marquee championship game, the Lakefront Bowl, the GLFL enters its most ambitious chapter yet: a shift from a traditional redraft format to a true multi-year dynasty experience.
+Beginning with the 2026 season, the Big 12 Fantasy League officially transformed into the newly rebranded Great Lakes Football League (GLFL) — a move that represents far more than a new name.
+It marks a defining shift in identity, structure, and long-term vision for the league.